 Dessert Tempura

-• Peel the bananas and cut them into slices or strips.
+• Peel bananas and cut into slices or strips.

-• Heat the oil to 350 F. Dip each piece of banana into the batter.
+• Heat the oil before you dip each piece of banana into the batter.

-• Dredge the banana slices in the panko, poured on to a plate or bowl, until completely coated.
+• Dip pieces in the panko, poured on to a plate or bowl, until completely coated.

-• After this, transfer the tempura bananas to napkins to absorb excess oil.
+• After this, transfer to napkins to absorb excess oil to stay crispy.

-• Serve with powdered sugar, sweetened shredded coconut, a mixture of cinnamon and sugar is great or this is How to Make Caramel with Condensed Milk.
+• Serve immediately for best results with powdered sugar, sweetened shredded coconut, a mixture of cinnamon and sugar is great

-These make a fun ice cream topping too!!
-Adds a bit of texture with a squirt of sweetness when bit into.
+This is How to Make Caramel with Condensed Milk for the top or serve with ice !!
 Drizzle with maple syrup if you like, or use caramel sundae topping as a dip for caramelized bananas instead.
 Printable recipe card is at the bottom for the basic step by step instructions but when done the combinations are endless.

 Fried Bananas